lkntfnd/lkntfnd/README.md

 #### **"Creating with intention.
 Improving with every iteration.."**

-### Prompt Engineer • LLM Applications • Full-Stack Development
+### Prompt Engineering • LLM Applications • Full-Stack Development

  Utilizing TypeScript, Python and Go -> taking ownership of features across the full stack, from intuitive user interfaces and database design to deployment, monitoring, and continuous refinement.